-Targeted support for pupils - 18 weeks of tutoring for Y6 pupils (2x sessions per week).
-Daily phonics intervention in KS1.

-- Additional lunchtime supervisor employed to support behaviour and wellbeing at lunchtime. - Access to the Educational Psychologist and play therapist - Increased pastoral support for pupils throughout the year from pastoral lead and trained TAs.

-Financial support continued to be offered for trips and residential

-CPD for staff - phonics, maths, specific interventions such as Project X, Numberstacks, Little Wandle Phonics, zones of regulation.
+- Targeted support for pupils booster sessions for Y6 pupils, daily phonics intervention in KS1. - Additional lunchtime supervisor employed to support behaviour and wellbeing at lunchtime. - Access to the Educational Psychologist and play therapist - Increased pastoral support for pupils throughout the year from pastoral lead and trained TAs. - Financial support continued to be offered for trips and residential - CPD for staff phonics, maths, specific interventions such as Project X, Little Wandle Phonics and Autism Champions.